michelc/blog2/_posts/2019-10-15-crud-with-express-postgresql-10-steps.md

 * use of partial views to simplify work
 * and EJS looks a lot like ASP or Sinatra's ERB views

-On the database side, the program showed how to manage an SQlite database and that it is simple enough to start (at least when you know SQL).
-But this seems quite specific to the SQlite3 module and I wait to see how to do with PostgreSQL, MySQL, Oracle or Sql Server...
+On the database side, the program showed how to manage a PostgreSQL database and that it's not more complicated than with SQlite (at least when you know SQL).
+Again, the code seems quite specific to the node-postgres module and I have to see how to do with other databases.
 Ideally, it should exist something like ADO.NET (or ODBC at least) before moving to a real ORM.

-* new sqlite3.Database() to connect to the database (or even create it)
+* new Pool() to connect to the database
-* db.run(sql, [params], callback) to execute update queries
+* pool.query(sql, [params], callback) to execute all types of queries (data management, SELECT returning several lines, SELECT by ID...)
-* db.all(sql, [params], callback) for a SELECT query that returns multiple rows
-* db.get(sql, [params], callback) for SELECT by identifier

 As for JavaScript itself, this application has had the advantage of practicing some of the "new features" of the language.